onap/archived-vid/docs/docs-delivery.rst

 Delivery
 ========

-VID is delivered as a Docker image, and uses MariaDb which is also delivered as a Docker image.
-The two images are linked.

-- MariaDB Image
+- |  **MariaDB Image**
-  Create a container using the Docker MariaDB image.
+  |  Create a container using the Docker MariaDB image.

-- VID Image
+- |  **VID Image**
-  Create a Docker image which extends the Tomcat Docker image, and linked to the MariaDB container created earlier.
+  |  Create a Docker image which extends the Tomcat Docker image, and linked to the MariaDB container created earlier.
-  Configuration of the Docker container will be customized by providing environment variables to the "docker run" command.
+  |  Configuration of the Docker container will be customized by providing environment variables to the "docker run" command.

 .. blockdiag::